ananyevm/bayestable/README.md

 ylist<-list(y,y,y)
 ```

-Let's generate a table with default settings:
+Let's generate a table with default settings (only generating plain text table instead of LaTex table):
 ```{r}
 bayes.table(datalist, ylist, output="word")
 ```

+As a result, we get a table that looks like this:
 ```
 ==========================================================
               Model 1        Model 2        Model 3